 Leadership support and a strategy map/business case linking health to productivity and performance and assignment of appropriate resources

-A good plan with objectives, measurable outcomes, implementation plan + accountability measures
+A good plan with objectives, measurable outcomes, an implementation plan and accountability measures

 Solid evaluation plan that assesses behaviour change, cost of lost time, health outcomes and performance indicators.
 This evaluation plan is used for continuous learning to adapt the plan as needed based on organizational needs annually.